 Many English majors are interested in careers in writing and editing.
 If that’s you, you’ll want to bookmark Alyssa W. Christensen’s Dear English Major:

 English majors have always offered strong preparation for law school; recently, medical and veterinary schools are also good bets for English majors.
-See “Are you pre-med?
-Here’s why you should major in the humanities.”
+See “A surprising number of doctors were undergrad English majors — and it’s not just about GPA.“

 English majors are also increasingly sought after in technology fields.
 In “Why Every Tech Company Needs an English major,” Matt Asay argues that tech companies need people who can “construct an interesting thesis and synthesize it in a few hundred words”